 HB 1149 would allow smaller counties (with between 10,000 and 37,500 active electors) to apply to the Secretary of State's office to reduce the number of voter service and polling centers (VSPCs) that must be established during an election.
 The bill also allows a county to appoint staff from the county clerk's office to serve as election judges.
+Many small counties have trouble finding enough election judges during elections.
 The bill will be heard in the House State Affairs Committee on Monday, Feb.
 27.

-Sponsors: Rep Holtorf, Sen. Pelton B.
+Sponsors: Rep. Holtorf, Sen. Pelton B.